 4. Spinach

-Lutein may help reduce inflammation, prevent immunosuppression, and lower the risk of premature aging caused by UV damage.
+Lutein may also help reduce inflammation, prevent immunosuppression, and lower the risk of premature aging caused by UV damage.

 You can enjoy spinach in salads, smoothies, or sautéed with olive oil for maximum absorption of its fat-soluble nutrients.